olexandr13/affinidi_test_task_oleksandr_pelykh/README.md

 3. The product development is very similar to this task execution.
 You should try to handle balance between quality and release speed.
 So, I tried to do the same with a priority to speed.
 Give me the feedback on my POC and I will improve the quality, if required.

+4. I also wanted to add types to response data or better use JSON schemas, but don't want to spend time on it.

 ![](https://media.giphy.com/media/QpVUMRUJGokfqXyfa1/giphy.gif)